 Pete: Thanks, conductor. (beat)Conductor?!
 But that's me!

-There's also this exchange between Pete and Mickey, when the former is suspicious of the latter trying to hide Pluto and tries to ferret him.
+There's also this exchange between Pete and Mickey, when the former is suspicious of the latter trying to hide Pluto and tries to ferret him out.
 It's especially funny when you see Billy Bletcher voice recording.

 Pete: (to Mickey) So, it's you, huh?
 Mickey: (laughs nervously) Yeah, it's me, I guess.
 Pete: All alone, without your dog.
 Mickey: Yeah, all alone, heh-heh.
 Pete: You know, I used to have a little cat once.
 And when it was left all alone, it'd cry...
 MEEEEEEEEEOOOOOOOOWWWWWWW!
 (Pluto pops out of Mickey's suitcase, barking wildly) Pete: I t'ought so!